caiobacode/Animate-Timer/README.md

 Developed in React/Javascript.

-If you wanna see the aplication you can open the link bellow the "Above" area.
+If you wanna see the aplication you can open the link bellow the "About" area.

 Functionalities:
 -------------------------